 Will a Computer Boot to BIOS without a Hard Drive?

 When you power on a computer, the BIOS loads first and runs a check on all connected hardware.
 If the test passes correctly, the BIOS looks for the boot code on the connected drives.
-As you do not have an HDD connected, no boot devices are found and you get an error from the BIOS.
+As you do not have an HDD connected, no boot devices are found, and you get an error from the BIOS.

-If you heard of CMOS, that is where BIOS is stored.
+If you have heard of CMOS, that is where BIOS is stored.
 And a battery ensures that the BIOS does not lose its data.
 The CPU will boot without the CMOS battery, but it won’t remember anything from the previous session.

 What to do if Your Computer Does not Detect a Hard Drive

-If your computer does not detect a hard drive, open the BIOS and check the boot order.
+The first thing to do is, open the BIOS and check if the boot order is intact.
 Look for the drive in this list.
 If you don’t see it, then look for your connected HDD listed under SATA drives.

 When the above process fails to yield any result, connect the hard drive to a separate computer.
 If you have a spare PC this should be easy.
-Otherwise, a trip to a computer technician is the only way out.
+Otherwise, a trip to a computer technician is your only way out.

 Finally, connect a working hard drive to rule out any issues with your motherboard.
 Depending on the above troubleshooting, expect either your HDD or the SATA port on your motherboard to be damaged.
-A replacement would be then on the cards for you.
+A replacement would then be on the cards for you.

 Frequently Asked Questions